 This is where CRM software can help.
-It’s more than just contact management – a CRM solution has features that help you sort your interactions with customers and prospects.
-The software stores all your customer information, which you can use to ensure people have an optimal experience whenever they interact with your brand.
+CRM offers far more than just contact management, it helps you organize all of your interactions with customers and prospects.
+The software stores all of your customer information, which you can then use to ensure people have an optimal experience whenever they interact with your brand.

 Many businesses, both large and small use CRM software.
 Here are some situations you might recognize that are driven by a CRM system:

 - Have you ever spoken to a rep at a business and then had a different person call you back about your problem?
 A CRM likely enabled this by allowing the first rep to note your problem and share it with the appropriate people.